Area 2 Farms is Certified Organic and More

 Farmers have always innovated to streamline production and increase yields, feeding the masses and boosting economies.
 Yet at some point, this progress led to practices that let profit and efficiency trump the health of people and the planet.
 Synthetic inputs increased, soil health suffered, and farmers became bound by distributor demands.
 The push for greater innovation ignored the most important player in agriculture: nature.

-Organic certification changes that.
-It sets boundaries that help farmers work with nature, enhancing the ecosystems that grow our food.
+The organic certification process sets boundaries that help farmers.
 According to the USDA, organic farming uses “cultural, biological, and mechanical practices” to cycle resources, promote ecological balance, and conserve biodiversity.
 Certified organic farmers don’t use synthetic fertilizers, sewage sludge, irradiation, or genetic engineering.
-Instead, they innovate with sustainable methods, producing more nutrient-rich crops while reducing soil erosion and water pollution.
+Instead, they innovate, producing more nutrient-rich crops while reducing soil erosion and water pollution.

 The Foundation of Organic: Healthy Soil